-If you are a Ross student who is considering a dual degree, your first step is to review the information and questions below.
-Completing a dual degree course of study requires a significant amount of time and effort, and can even have additional tuition implications.
+If you are a Ross student who is considering dual degrees, your first step is to review the information and questions below.
+Completing dual degrees requires a significant amount of time and effort, and can even have additional tuition implications.
 We urge you to carefully consider whether or not this option is right for you.

 I'm interested in pursuing dual degrees.
 What do I need to know?

 Students who have applied to and been admitted to both Ross and another School/College of their choice may apply to pursue a dual degree.